Find more staff

 Director, Regional History Centre, UWE

-In the heritage field I work in partnership with two Bristol-based experience design SMEs, Splash & Ripple and Satsymph, to develop locative mobile and digitally informed approaches to heritage.
-Project work includes Ghosts in the Garden, at the Holburne Museum (see AHRC highlight feature here) and A Knight's Peril for the National Trust, both with Splash and Ripple.
+In the heritage field I have worked in partnership with two Bristol-based experience design SMEs, Splash & Ripple and Satsymph, to develop situated mobile and digitally enabled approaches to heritage.
+Externally funded project work with Splash & Ripple includes Ghosts in the Garden at the Holburne Museum, Bath (see AHRC highlight feature here), A Knight's Peril for the National Trust and Heritage Empath: Of Home and Each Other critically explores the use of empathy in heritage experience design.

 I have written critically about some of this work here in the International Journal of Heritage Studies.